Print size guide for custom T-Shirt printing

 Full Back Print

-A full back print spans the majority of the back panel.
+A full back print can cover the majority of the back panel.
 This is the go-to placement for large event designs, band merchandise and designs that benefit from maximum visual impact.

 Placement: Centred horizontally with the top of the print starting approximately 5–8cm below the collar seam.